 Polynomial Functions and Their Zeros

 A polynomial function is an expression involving variables raised to whole-number exponents with coefficients.
 The zeros of a polynomial are the values of x that make the function equal to zero.
-Understanding the degree and coefficients helps in analyzing the behavior and number of possible roots.
+Understanding the degree and behavior of polynomials helps in predicting the number and nature of their roots.

 Recommended video: